Khushi-Balekundri/smart-vehicle-counter/README.md

 This project is a real-time traffic monitoring system that performs vehicle detection, multi-object tracking, and lane-wise vehicle counting from uploaded traffic videos.

-The system uses a custom-trained YOLOv11 model for vehicle detection and DeepSORT for persistent object tracking across frames.
+The system uses a custom-trained YOLOv11 model for vehicle detection and ByteTrack for persistent object tracking across frames.
 A FastAPI backend handles video processing requests, Streamlit provides the user interface, MLflow tracks training experiments, and Docker containerizes the complete application for reproducible deployment.

 The complete workflow is fully containerized and runs end-to-end using Docker Compose.